These 8 Cruise Habits Drive Fellow Passengers Crazy

 Staying too long in hot tubs, especially when they’re busy, annoys other passengers waiting for a turn.
 It can be really frustrating to see people hogging the hot tub for an hour or more while others stand by, waiting for a chance to relax.

 Another common irritation is the presence of children in the hot tubs.
-Rules about kids in jacuzzis differ by cruise line.
-Many people find it annoying when children splash or kick while others are trying to unwind.
-Two-thirds of cruisers in a recent poll even expressed that they want kids banned from hot tubs entirely.
+Rules about kids in jacuzzies differ by cruise line, and it’s true that many people find it annoying when children splash or kick while others are trying to unwind.

 5. Buffet Etiquette